CiscoDevNet/terraform-provider-fmc/docs/data-sources/device_etherchannel_interface.md

 - `ipv6_reachable_time` (Number) The amount of time that a remote IPv6 node is considered reachable after a reachability confirmation event has occurred
 - `lldp_receive` (Boolean) LLDP receive configuraion.
 - `lldp_transmit` (Boolean) LLDP transmit configuraion.
-- `logical_name` (String) Customizable logical name of the interface, unique on the device.
+- `logical_name` (String) Logical name of the interface, unique on the device.
 Should not contain whitespace or slash characters.
-Must be non-empty in order to set security_zone_id, mtu, inline sets, etc.
 - `management_access` (Boolean) Indicates whether to enable Management Access.
 - `management_access_network_objects` (Attributes Set) (see [below for nested schema](#nestedatt--management_access_network_objects))
 - `management_only` (Boolean) Indicates whether this interface limits traffic to management traffic; when true, through-the-box traffic is disallowed.
 Value true conflicts with mode INLINE, PASSIVE, TAP, ERSPAN, or with security_zone_id.